About the Sankofa project

 The Sankofa symbol teaches us that we must go back to our roots in order to move forward.

-We need you to get involved in the Sankofa project, which is investigating Black social history within our collections and also beyond the walls of the museums.
+The Sankofa project is investigating Black social history within our collections and also beyond the walls of the museums.
 The project aims to:

 - Highlight Black social history within National Museums Liverpool's collections online.